cran-task-views/WebTechnologies/WebTechnologies.md

 If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/ropensci/ webservices/issues), or make some changes and [submit a pull request](https:// github.com/ropensci/webservices/pulls).
-If you can’t contribute on GitHub, [send Mauricio an email](mailto:mavargas11@uc.cl).
+If you can't contribute on GitHub, [send Mauricio an email](mailto:mavargas11@uc.cl).
 If you have an issue with one of the packages discussed below, please contact the maintainer of that package.